 4. Care with a High Out-of-Pocket Cost

-Certain health expenses often result in a significant out-of-pocket cost, including:
+Certain health expenses often result in a significant out-of-pocket cost, in particular:

 - Optics : Glasses and lenses can be expensive, especially if they are high quality.

-- Dental : Dental implants and prostheses are not always well reimbursed.
+- Dental : Implants and dental prostheses are not always well reimbursed.

-- Hospitalization : Single rooms or certain specialized surgical procedures.
+- Hospitalization : Individual rooms or certain specialized surgical procedures.

 - Alternative medicines : Not covered by Social Security, these practices (osteopathy, acupuncture) can represent a high cost.